Jockky-dev/violet-rabbit-v2/_posts/2016-11-27-Reverse-enginnering-III.md

 ---
 layout: post
 title: Reverse engineering-II jumping
-description:  what is a a lice virus after all
+description:  what is a a live virus after all
-summary: what is a a lice virus after all
+summary: what is a a live virus after all
 tags: Reverse-engineering
 minute: 1
 ---